At a glance

 This fear can take many forms.
 Kids might be afraid of doing poorly on an upcoming test, music recital, or sports event.
 Or that they won’t be able to get into college or find a job.
-They may be overly anxious about the outcome of a family situation, like a parent’s job loss.
+They may be anxious about the outcome of a family situation, like a parent’s job loss.

 Share your concerns with your health care provider, a teacher, or a friend.
-Sharing your concerns out loud with a trusted adult is a good first step to finding solutions to reduce your child’s fears.
+Sharing your concerns with a trusted adult is a good first step to finding solutions to reduce your child’s fears.

 Fear of failure and fear of the future are common for kids who learn and think differently.

 Working through fears can help boost kids’ self-esteem.

 Keep an eye out for signs of anxiety, and connect with your health care provider if you’re concerned.

 The Understood Team is made up of passionate writers and editors.
 Many of them have kids who learn and think differently.

 Molly Algermissen, PhD is an associate professor of medical psychology at Columbia University Medical Center and clinical director of PROMISE.